SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 ## Step 2: Bump up the version number
 You have to make sure that the package name and package version combination don't exist already; if so, the package will not be published on npm.
-So you need to bump up the version number before you continue.
+So you need to bump up the version number in the main `package.json` file before you continue.

 ## Step 3: Turn your component library into an npm package